alus-it/AirNavigator/release/README.txt

 DISCLAIMER

-This software comes without any warranty.
-This is an experimental project, actually the main purpose it is just to understand if it works and to test it.
-During a flight this program must not be used as the only navigation system.
+This software is open source and free: it comes without any warranty.
+This is an experimental project.
+During a real flight this program must not be used as the only navigation system.

 REQUIREMENTS